martinogie/Forecast-Recommender-WebApp/README.md

-# Forecast & Recomender Web Application
+# Forecast & Recommender Web Application

 A comprehensive web application for renewable energy products with intelligent recommendations and energy demand forecasting platform.